The Scout is a subclass option for the Rogue class in Dungeons & Dragons 5e.

 In groups that favor taking a strategic approach to their D&D game, the Scout can quickly become the foundation for a good combat strategy.

-In groups that aren’t particularly strategic, the Scout still offers a ton of opportunity for exploration.
+In groups that aren’t particularly strategic, the Scout still offers a ton of opportunities for exploration.
 They’ll very likely be able to spy on enemies and possibly learn some new plot hooks that would have otherwise gone unnoticed!

 I hope you’ve found this guide helpful!